 Program Expense: The cost of acquiring network programming or producing local programming can vary widely.
 VPR must always consider the cost of a program in order to stay within the structure of our annual budget.

 Listener Comments: Listener response to programming is evaluated regularly.
-Listeners contact VPR each week by telephone, letter, voice message and e-mail.
+Listeners contact VPR each week by telephone, letter, voice message, social media and e-mail.
 Listener correspondence is posted for all staff to read.
 In all cases our principal goal is that each listener will receive an appropriate and timely response.